melezhik/outthentic-dsl/README.md

 ### HERE documents expressions

-Is alternative if to make your multiline code more readable:
+Is alternative to make your multiline code more readable:

     # What about to validate stdout